-Welcome to Public Policy at the Munk School of Global Affairs & Public Policy (formerly the School of Public Policy and Governance) at the University of Toronto.
+Welcome to Public Policy at the Munk School of Global Affairs & Public Policy at the University of Toronto.

 Inequality, poverty, discrimination, climate change, health care, education, work, immigration, social welfare, policing, Indigenous issues, and economic development: these are only some of the pressing public policy topics that define our times.
 As we cope with and recover from the global Covid-19 pandemic and grapple with urgent calls for equity and justice in the face of systemic and anti-Black racism, the importance of bold, creative and effective public policy has only become more clear.

 Public policy plays a critically important role in shaping our everyday lives and the future in Canada and globally.
 Engaging in public policy requires the development and sharpening of a wide range of tools, from analytical and critical thinking skills to research and communication skills, leadership, negotiations, and working in teams and with technology.

 The Munk School offers two public policy training programs: the Master of Public Policy (MPP) and an undergraduate major in public policy.
 These programs train students to use these tools to be an effective policy leader.